lennylv/DGCddG/README.md

 As an example, we prepare a 'T56.pdb' and two profiles for each chain of 'T56.pdb' and mutant chain, in this example, the mutant chain is 'G' and the residue at the position '20' is mutated to 'A' from 'E'.

-### To your own datasets, you need prepare profiles from PSI-Blast and HHblits for each chain and the mutation_chain.
+### To test your own datasets, you need prepare profiles from PSI-Blast and HHblits for each chain and the mutation_chain.
 In this example, the mutation is 'E' to 'A' in chain 'G', this 'T56.pdb' has 3 chains, i.e. 'ABG'.
 So we prepare the profiles as follow:

 1: two profiles for chain A: